Conditional probability tensor decompositions for multivariate categorical response regression: Penalized maximum likelihood estimation

-In mixture modeling in low-dimensional settings, it is common to consider multiple values at which to initialize EM algorithms.
-However, we find such schemes are not necessary in our application.
-To fit our model with the penalties described in the previous section, one must select a tuning parameter value $\lambda$.
-Thus, one generally solves \eqref{eq:penalized_obs_loglik} for a grid of candidate tuning parameter values.
-To avoid convergence to bad local maxima, we initialize the algorithm for solving \eqref{eq:penalized_obs_loglik} at $\delta_r = 1/R$ for $r \in [R]$ and at different random values for the $\bolbeta_{mr}$ for each candidate $\lambda$.
-This way, since many values of $\lambda$ lead to very similar models if initialized identically, we effectively try multiple random starting values while computing the solution path.
-In both our simulation studies and real data analyses, we did not observe bad local maxima to be an issue for exactly this reason.
+We provide details about our implementation (e.g., initialization scheme and convergence criteria) in Supplementary Material Section S6.
 Regarding the choice of $R$, we found that cross-validation may not be necessary.
 In both our simulation studies and real data example, we found that overspecifying $R$ often led to no worse performance than did selecting $R$ by cross-validation.
 This can be partly explained by the fact that when using our penalties, the penalized EM algorithm automatically forces some $\delta_r$ estimates to be close to zero (e.g., less than $ 10^{-8}$) when $\lambda$ is sufficiently large.
 Consequently, computing the solution path for our estimator explores both varying levels of sparsity in the regression coefficients and implicitly, various values of $R$.
 See Section \ref{sec:overspecify_R} for further details.

-Regarding convergence, we terminate Algorithm 1 when the change in objective function value \eqref{eq:penalized_obs_loglik} is less than $10^{-8}$ for consecutive iterations.
-Code to implement our method and reproduce the results from Section \ref{sec:sim} is available for download at [URL omitted for anonymity].